kfei/sshcam/README.md

 ## Quick Start

-Preview the live stream locally via `sshcam` (without any argument).
+Run `sshcam` directly (without any argument) to preview the live stream.
 Also note that you should run `sshcam` as an user with privilege to open `/dev/videoX`.

 Start the SSH server with all default settings: